-House Sitting in Tasman
+House sitting in Tasman, pet sitting in Tasman

 Artists, artisans, writers and creative types of every description are drawn to the sunny northern part of New Zealand's South Island.
 It is a place of incredible natural beauty, unforgettable beaches and bays, wild forests and the crystal clear natural springs at Te Waikoropupu Springs.
 And artists.